-February 11, 2019 – Epilepsy is one of the most common neurologic problem in our pets and is characterized by recurrent seizures that arise from abnormal activity in the brain.
+February 11, 2019 – Epilepsy is one of the most common neurologic problems in our pets and is characterized by recurrent seizures that arise from abnormal activity in the brain.
 Seizures caused by epilepsy or other medical conditions can be a mysterious and frightening problem for pet owners.
 Demystifying seizures not only can help you help your pet, but also help you assist your veterinarian in diagnosing the cause of your pet’s seizures and developing an appropriate treatment plan.

 Seizures can take many different forms, ranging from focal seizures, such as facial twitching, to generalized seizures, which involve the entire brain and multiple areas of the body.
 When most people think of seizures, they usually think of generalized seizures.